Menstrual Pain

 -

-If cramps are frequent or PMS symptoms are strong, Magnesium glycinate (daily use) may help regulate muscle contraction and may reduce overall cycle discomfort over time.
+For frequent cramps or strong PMS symptoms: Magnesium glycinate taken daily may help relax muscles and reduce overall cycle discomfort over time.

 You may also want to visit